 A recently released report from Verizon shows 58% of healthcare systems breach attempts involve inside actors, making healthcare the current leading industry for insider threats.
-Verizon’s 2018 Protected Health Information Data Breach Report (PHIDBR) reveals patient’s medical records and medical histories, treatments plans, and identities were the focus of the healthcare record breaches.
-Ransomware, malware, and stolen laptops were among the top tactics thieves used to access personal information and records of patients.
+Verizon’s 2018 Protected Health Information Data Breach Report (PHIDBR) reveals patients’ medical records and medical histories, treatment plans, and identities were the focus of the healthcare record breaches.
+Ransomware, malware, and stolen laptops were among the top tactics thieves used to access the personal information and records of patients.

 Challenge With Healthcare Security

 As with most industries in the U.S., more healthcare facilities are transitioning to digitally based platforms.
 The challenge is that the security of these platforms is not advancing at the same rate as the tools themselves.
 In addition, more than half of the attacks on personal information are done or caused by a person within the organization.
 And some 42% of inside attackers use their secured credentials or steal those of a coworker to access confidential data.

 “Losing the Cyber Culture War in Healthcare: Accenture 2018 Healthcare Workforce Survey on Cybersecurity,” a study from Accenture, found that 18% of healthcare employees are willing to sell confidential data to unauthorized parties for as little as $500 to $1,000.

 With the same voracity that healthcare organizations instruct nurses, doctors, and other staff to care for patients, they must invest in strengthening their digital security.
 Using a verification system for all login attempts and making changes within the clinic can help reduce the number of breaches yearly.
 Here are some in-house changes to make immediately: